OsioLabs/emphandbook/05emp_status/04termination.md

 Are you quitting because you're unhappy, unfulfilled, or you're feeling frustrated?

-We strive to provide a variety of opportunities for Lullabot employees.
+We strive to provide a variety of opportunities for Osio Labs employees.
 We want to find the right fit for everyone and we're willing to shift people around if their current roles and tasks aren't working.

 ### Unhappy?
 Talk to someone
 First and foremost, we want happy team members.
 If there is anything we can do to keep/create your happiness, please let us know.
 If you are worried about confidentiality, the CEO and/or the Insperity HR specialits are available anytime to listen and/or to help provide advice and coaching.